Why it is so important to outsource your CMMS?

 A large community of users

-To Yuman, the users' feedback is at the heart of the development process and the improving of the software solution.
+The users' feedback is at the heart of the development process and the improvement of the software solution.
 The constant communication with our clients makes our success and the gist of our product.
-Thanks to the community, the application benefits from upgradings on a permanent basis and adding of new functionalities ensuring a more and more precise answer to the needs of our clients which are always in constant evolution.
-Any innovation can be shared and useful for each and eveyone of our customers very quickly.
-However, when an intern solution is developped, it is possible to recieve comments and new ideas only from a very small part of users, that will inevitably lead to an environment less conducive to evolution and innovation.
+Thanks to the community, the application benefits from upgradings on a permanent basis and adding new functionalities ensuring a more and more precise answer to the needs of our clients which are always in constant evolution.
+Any innovation can be shared and useful for each and every one of our customers very quickly.
+However, when an intern solution is developed, it is possible to receive comments and new ideas only from a very small part of users, which will inevitably lead to an environment less conducive to evolution and innovation.

 The specificity and complexity of Field Service

 Gómez et al.4 show that the management of technicians in the field is complex.
 In a maintenance service provider company, 80% of the teams are mobile in the field, working over a geographical territory that can be very large.
-Agnihothri et al. 7 argue that resolution time is a very important parameter.
+Agnihotri et al. 7 argue that resolution time is a very important parameter.
 This is the time between the service request and the final resolution provided by the technician.
 This indicator is a key indicator of the company's effectiveness.
-Yuman is a company that can optimize this process by providing software that allows maintenance providers to properly manage their mobile staff.
+Our company can optimize this process by providing software that allows maintenance providers to properly manage their mobile staff.
 This latest generation CMMS software is the ideal solution to facilitate the day-to-day management process.
-The application can provide you with specific data that provides you with valuable indicators such as: overall workload, location of interventions, work in progress, average time, total cost of repair and many other KPIs.
+The application can provide you with specific data that provides you with valuable indicators such as overall workload, location of interventions, work in progress, average time, the total cost of repair and many other KPIs.

 With the help of technology, organizations can achieve superior service productivity and customer satisfaction.
 Going in for in-house development might seem somehow beneficial in the beginning, but when you put things into action, there are more stumbling blocks than you anticipated.
-Outsourcing your CMMS to a specialist in the sector, like Yuman, will be beneficial to your business in the future.
+Outsourcing your CMMS to a specialist in the sector, will be beneficial to your business in the future.
 We believe that organizations can move to a new service productivity-customer satisfaction frontier by focusing on creating new service strategies whereby a suitable IT-system will be the key to face this transformation.
-Yuman offers an application which gives companies the opportunity to deal with these upcoming challenges.
-Give us the chance to show you by booking a free trial and start your digital transformation today!

 - Campbell, J. D. (1995).
 Outsourcing in maintenance management: a valid alternative to self-provision Journal of Quality in Maintenance Engineering, 1(3), 18-24.